thisisevilevil/evilevil365/_drafts/2024-05-XX-ProActiveRemediations-BackToBasics.md

 But what if you also wanted to run a remediation in attempts to fix the condition?

 ## Creating a remediation script

 Let's pretend you also want your remediation to actually fix the issue it's detecting for.
-Well, that's also relatively simple in this case.
+Well, that's also simple in this case.
 Let's follow our example with the folder detection.

 Let's say we wanted to delete the folder to save disk space, then you can use the below code and add it as a remediation script.
 Save this script to a .ps1 file and activate the remediation as well.